nazmulidris/customviews/README.md

 git pull upstream master
 ```

+Notes
-Note - when this template is updated, you can go to you new repo (eg: `my_new_sample`) in Terminal and type `git pull upstream master` and handle the merge conflicts, to update your project to latest gradle configuration and dependencies.
+- When this template is updated, you can go to you new repo (eg: `my_new_sample`) in Terminal and type `git pull upstream master` and handle the merge conflicts, to update your project to latest gradle configuration and dependencies.
+- More info on forking your own repo [here](https://www.tilcode.com/fork-your-own-repo-on-github/).

+## Refactor the template project to match `my_new_sample`
+- Just rename the `sample` folder to whatever your project is which will update `AndroidManifest.xml`
+- Go into the build.gradle for the `app` module, and update the `applicationId` w/ the new name, eg `engineering.uxd.example.my_new_sample`.

+## Start coding!